Gum Recession and Perimenopause: The Hormonal Connection Many Women Miss

 What Changed When I Changed My Diet

 I changed my diet from vegan to animal-based overnight.
 Eggs, butter, meat, bone broth, liver.
 Real food.
 And among the many things that shifted — the brain fog, the energy, the muscle — my gum situation stabilized.
 Not immediately.
 It took well over a year.
-But the progression that had been so frightening and so resistant to every intervention I had tried stopped.
+But the progression stopped.
 The recession that had been advancing seemed to plateau.

 Dietary change alone may not reverse significant gum recession — that is a structural question that requires clinical assessment.
-What I can say is that the progression stopped when I addressed the nutritional deficiencies that were compromising my tissue's ability to maintain itself.
+What I can say is that once I addressed the nutritional deficiencies that were compromising my tissue's ability to maintain itself, the advancing stopped.
 And I say this as someone who spent three years trying everything else first.

 The Oral Microbiome Connection